mdanny/e-commerce-course-project/readme.md

 8. from the terminal in a new tab from the same location "e-commerce-course-project" run node server.js
 9. open this URL [http://localhost:3000](http://localhost:3000) from the browser

+## I would like to thank Arash Yahya for his course on Udemy that guided this small project